jedinym/sqc-text/main.typ

 #pagebreak()
 = Conclusion
 In this thesis, we aimed to reimplement parts of the PDB validation pipeline to improve the throughput of structure validation and allow local deployment.
-Utilizing modern cloud technologies, we developed an easily scalable solution hosted in the MetaCentrum virtual organization, that can be simply accessed using a Python library.
+We developed a solution that can be simply accessed using a Python library or a commandline program.
+According to performed tests, the implementation scales well with increasing computational resources.
 Additionally, the service defines an output schema, facilitating its use.

+The implementation leverages Kubernetes for deployment and scaling, and Ansible for deployment automation.
+Other cloud-native technologies were also used in the implementation, such as RabbitMQ and the MinIO object store.

-The deployment is fully automated and can be easily extended to other Kubernetes clusters.
-The implementation is ready for upcoming projects in the Structural bioinformatics research group at the National Centre for Biomolecular Research such as validations of hundreds of millions of predicted structures from _AlphaFoldDB_ or fast iterative validations.
+The final solution is ready for upcoming projects in the Structural bioinformatics research group at the National Centre for Biomolecular Research such as validations of hundreds of millions of predicted structures from _AlphaFoldDB_ @alphafoldDB or fast iterative validations during the process of structure optimization by means of computational chemistry.

 == Future plans
 Even though the implemented solution offers practical validation of structures, there are several ares that could be improved in the future.
 Notably, the service only utilizes one validation tool.
-Adding more validation tools has the potential to make the tool the one-stop shop for high throughput validations.
+Adding more validation tools has the potential to make the tool the one-stop shop for high throughput validations, even though they would have to be implemented from scratch, as they are not available.
 Additionally, allowing users to specify versions of reference data to use would significantly enhance the replicability of validations.

 #pagebreak()